Guitar: Electric

 Electric guitars can have solid, semi-hollow, or hollow bodies; solid bodies produce little sound without amplification.
 In contrast to a standard acoustic guitar, electric guitars instead rely on electromagnetic pickups, and sometimes piezoelectric pickups, that convert the vibration of the steel strings into signals, which are fed to an amplifier through a patch cable or radio transmitter.
 The sound is frequently modified by other electronic devices (effects units) or the natural distortion of valves (vacuum tubes) or the pre-amp in the amplifier.
 There are two main types of magnetic pickups, single- and double-coil (or humbucker), each of which can be passive or active.
 The electric guitar is used extensively in jazz, blues, R & B, and rock and roll.
 The first successful magnetic pickup for a guitar was invented by George Beauchamp, and incorporated into the 1931 Ro-Pat-In (later Rickenbacker) "Frying Pan" lap steel; other manufacturers, notably Gibson, soon began to install pickups in archtop models.
 After World War II the completely solid-body electric was popularized by Gibson in collaboration with Les Paul, and independently by Leo Fender of Fender Music.
 The lower fretboard action (the height of the strings from the fingerboard), lighter (thinner) strings, and its electrical amplification lend the electric guitar to techniques less frequently used on acoustic guitars.
 These include tapping, extensive use of legato through pull-offs and hammer-ons (also known as slurs), pinch harmonics, volume swells, and use of a tremolo arm or effects pedals.

 Some electric guitar models feature piezoelectric pickups, which function as transducers to provide a sound closer to that of an acoustic guitar with the flip of a switch or knob, rather than switching guitars.
 Those that combine piezoelectric pickups and magnetic pickups are sometimes known as hybrid guitars.

 Hybrids of acoustic and electric guitars are also common.
 There are also more exotic varieties, such as guitars with two, three, or rarely four necks, all manner of alternate string arrangements, fretless fingerboards (used almost exclusively on bass guitars, meant to emulate the sound of a stand-up bass), 5.1 surround guitar, and such.

+Electric travel guitar

+An electric guitar that features a thinner, usually straighter body with no curves.
+There is usually no headstock.
+The guitar was created for the purpose of easier travel, carrying, or public practicing.